SIPp

 3PCC Extended

-An extension of the 3pcc mode is implemented in sipp.
-This feature allows n twin sipp instances to communicate each other, each one of them being connected to a remote host.
+An extension of the 3pcc mode is implemented in SIPp.
+This feature allows any number of SIPp instances to communicate with each other, each one of them being connected to a remote host.

-The sipp instance which initiates the call is launched in "master" mode.
+The SIPp instance which initiates the call is launched in "master" mode.
 The others are launched in "slave" mode.
-Twin sipp instances have names, given in the command line (for example, s1, s2...sn for the slaves and m for the master) Correspondances between instances names and their addresses must be stored in a file (provided by -slave_cfg command line argument), in the following format:
+Slave SIPp instances have names, given in the command line (for example, s1, s2...sN for the slaves and m for the master) Correspondances between instances names and their addresses must be stored in a file (provided by -slave_cfg command line argument), in the following format:

 s1;127.0.0.1:8080 s2;127.0.0.1:7080 m;127.0.0.1:6080

-Each twin sipp instance must access a different copy of this file.
+Each SIPp instance must access a different copy of this file.

 sendCmd and recvCmd have additional attributes: